 It would take Barry Scott and a tanker of Cilit Bang! to make an impact on my gusset!

-British audiences will be most familiar with Scodelario for her part as Effy, lusted after by most of the hormonally challenged characters.
+British audiences will be most familiar with Scodelario for her part as Effy in Skins, lusted after by most of the hormonally challenged characters.
 She is a smashing lead here.

 Now firmly established in the Hollywood firmament after her appearances in The Maze Runner series and Pirates of the Caribbean: Dead Men Tell No Tales (2017), this inexpensive for Hollywood flick (it was made for a paltry $13.5m) is already gobbling up box office dollars and looks set to be a runaway sleeper hit, thus enhancing her US standing.

-To make an acting impression when all you have to do is look anxious and/or scared, scream a bit and take a pounding from CGI monsters takes some doing but with the slimmest of roles, a good American accent and convincing physicality, she handles the lead with guts and aplomb.
+To make an acting impression when all you have to do is look anxious and scared, scream a bit and take a pounding from CGI monsters takes some doing, but with the slimmest of roles, a good American accent and convincing physicality, she handles the lead with guts and aplomb.

-Pity poor Pepper who’s practically polished off by the alligators, whose bellies swell as they consume more and more of him.
-One of the more stomach churning moments sees him do perform some DIY doctoring on a compound fracture to his leg in bone crunching glory.
+Pity poor Pepper who’s practically polished off by the alligators, their bellies swelling as they consume more and more of him.
+One of the more stomach churning moments sees him perform some DIY doctoring on a compound fracture to his leg in bone crunching glory.
 Hold on to your cinema seats folks, this bit is SERIOSULY GRIM!